-3. Basic Setup and Operations
+4. Basic Setup and Operations

-Do not put the 3DM-GQ4TM in contact with or in close proximity to magnets.
+Do not put the 3DM-GX5-45 in contact wit, or in close proximity to, magnets.
 Magnets may disrupt operation and cause magnetization of internal components, which can affect magnetometer performance.
 If magnetization is suspected, use a degaussing tool to demagnetize.

-To acquire sensor measurements and computed outputs, the 3DM - GQ4 - 45 $^{\text{TM}}$ uses a host computer, a serial communications port, and applicable software.
-The LORD MicroStrain $^{\textcircled{R}}$ MIP $^{\text{TM}}$ Monitor software is provided with the system and includes all functions needed for sensor configuration and data acquisition.
-Users may also utilize the LORD MicroStrain $^{\textcircled{R}}$ MIP $^{\text{TM}}$ Data Communications Protocol to write custom software applications with expanded or specific feature sets needed for the application.
-MIP $^{\text{TM}}$ Monitor includes a message building tool that can be used to streamline this process.
-For more information see OEM System Integration on page 50.
+To acquire sensor measurements and computed outputs, the 3DM-GX5-45 uses a host computer, a communications port, and applicable software.
+The LORD Sensing MIP Monitor software is provided with the system and includes all functions needed for sensor configuration and data acquisition.
+Users may also utilize the LORD Sensing MIP Data Communications Protocol to write custom software applications with expanded or specific feature sets needed for the application.
+MIP Monitor includes a message building tool that can be used to streamline this process.
+For more information see OEM System Integration on page 56.)

-In this section hardware and software setup is described, including an overview of the $MIP^{TM}$ Monitor software menus required to configure a sensor and begin data acquisition.
-This is intended as a quick start guide and is not a complete demonstration of all system or software features and capabilities.
+In this section hardware and software setup is described, including an overview of the MIP Monitor software menus required to configure a sensor and begin data acquisition.
+This is not a complete demonstration of all system or software features and capabilities.

-Figure 3 - Acquiring Sensor Data with MIPTM Monitor
+Figure 3 - Viewing Sensor Data with MIP Monitor

-3.1 Software Installation
+4.1 Software Installation

-The MIPTM Monitor Software Suite includes hardware drivers required for 3DM-GQ4TM sensor operation.
+The MIP Monitor Software Suite includes hardware drivers required for 3DM-GX5-45 sensor operation.
 Sensors will not be recognized without these drivers installed.

-To install the MIPTM Monitor Software Suite on the host computer, complete the following steps:
+To Install the MIP Monitor software on the host computer, complete the following steps: